Bell Boeing V-22 Osprey: Origins

-The failure of Operation Eagle Claw, the Iran hostage rescue mission, in 1980 demonstrated to the United States military a need for "a new type of aircraft, that could not only take off and land vertically but also could carry combat troops, and do so at speed."
+The failure of Operation Eagle Claw, the Iran hostage rescue mission, in 1980 demonstrated to the U.S. military a need for "a new type of aircraft, that could not only take off and land vertically but also could carry combat troops, and do so at speed."
+Additionally, a concentrated force is vulnerable to a single nuclear weapon.
+Airborne solutions with high speed and range allow for their rapid dispersal to reduce this vulnerability.
 The U.S. Department of Defense began the JVX aircraft program in 1981, under U.S. Army leadership.

-The defining mission of the USMC has been to perform an amphibious landing; the service quickly became interested in the JVX program.
-Recognizing that a concentrated force was vulnerable to a single nuclear weapon, airborne solutions with good speed and range allowed for rapid dispersal, and their CH-46 Sea Knights were wearing out.
-Without replacement, the USMC and the Army merging was a lingering threat, akin to President Truman's proposal following World War II.
-The Office of the Secretary of Defense and Navy administration opposed the tiltrotor project, but congressional pressure proved persuasive.
+The established tactical purpose of the USMC is to perform an amphibious landing, which the JVX program promised to facilitate.
+The USMC's primary helicopter model, the CH-46 Sea Knight, was aging, and no replacement had been accepted.
+Because the USMC's amphibious capability would be significantly reduced without the CH-46, USMC leadership believed a proposal to merge the Marine Corps with the Army was a credible threat.
+This potential merger was akin to a proposal by President Truman following World War II.
+The Office of the Secretary of Defense and Navy administration opposed the tiltrotor project, but pressure from Congress had a significant effect on the program's development.

 The Navy and USMC were given the lead in 1983.
 The JVX combined requirements from the USMC, USAF, Army and Navy.
-A request for proposals was issued in December 1982 for preliminary design work.
+A request for preliminary design proposals was issued in December 1982.
 Interest was expressed by Aérospatiale, Bell Helicopter, Boeing Vertol, Grumman, Lockheed, and Westland.
 Contractors were encouraged to form teams.
 Bell partnered with Boeing Vertol to submit a proposal for an enlarged version of the Bell XV-15 prototype on 17 February 1983.
-Being the only proposal received, a preliminary design contract was awarded on 26 April 1983.
+Since this was the only proposal the JVX program received, a preliminary design contract was awarded on 26 April 1983.